advent0shafi/Simple-ATC-Checker-Flask/README.md

 ```

-Replace `<repository_url>` and `<repository_name>` with the actual URL and name of your repository.
+Replace `https://github.com/advent0shafi/Simple-ATC-Checker-Flask.git` and `Simple-ATC-Checker-Flask` with the actual URL and name of your repository.
 Also, ensure to specify the exact licensing terms or URL provided by "Advent0Shafi" in the "Licensing" section.
 This ensures clarity on how your project can be used by others.